chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 ## Direct Queries

-To quickly test Chroma's Package Search, simply ask your model a question about a specific package.
-For instance, if you're wondering about the implementation of `join_set` in Rust's `tokio` crate, just ask: "How is join_set implemented in `tokio`?"
-Unless you specify a particular version, the MCP server will default to the latest version of `tokio` available in Chroma's index.
+To quickly test Chroma's Package Search, simply ask your model a question about a specific package, and add `use package search` to your prompt.
+For instance, if you're wondering about the implementation of `join_set` in Rust's `tokio` crate, just ask: "How is join_set implemented in `tokio`?
+Use package search".
+By default, the server will route to the latest package version indexed, but specific versions can also be queried if prompted or if the model is aware of the version in the given environment.

 ## Automatic Queries

 Developers don't always think to directly ask about implementation details in dependencies.
 It's more valuable when your model knows when to use the Package Search MCP server automatically when encountering uncertainty about third-party libraries.
 We've carefully crafted our tool descriptions to make this happen naturally, so you don't need to take any additional steps beyond following the Setup Guide above.
 If your model isn't using the Package Search tools when you think it should, please share this feedback with us through your shared Slack channel or via support@trychroma.com.

-## Known Issues

-1. **Over-querying:** Models often fall into loops of repeatedly using grep/hybrid search functions, gathering more information than needed.
-This issue will be addressed in a future prompt upgrade.
-Enabling the "thinking" feature provides another solution, giving the model more time to reason before making tool calls.
-2. **Lack of parameter utilization:** Models frequently fail to use available non-required arguments (such as a, b, c in grep) that could help them find necessary context more efficiently.
-Instead, they create unnecessarily complex regex patterns.